Welcome International Customers

 With a dark and mysterious metallic glow, hematite jewelry is a glamorous way to add drama to your look.
 Visit the Ross-Simons' web site to see our entire collection of hematite jewelry today.

-In nature, hematite is found in the shades of silvery to blackish grey, brown and reddish brown.
+In nature, hematite is found in the shades of silvery to blackish gray, brown and reddish brown.
 Ross-Simons' jewelry designers prefer the charcoal color as it lends an edgy, dark metallic shine to necklaces, bracelets, earrings and rings.
 Hematite can be cut into cabochons, faceted or shaped as beads, and also takes well to engraving.
 When highly polished, hematite's smoky dark glow makes a dramatic fashion statement.

 Hematite is found in the England, Mexico, Brazil, Australia, Canada and the United States.